 This is the turning point in the War for Hitler as his finest Gladiators are wiped out or sent to the Gulag slave camps.
 Many would freeze to death, and die of disease along the way to the Siberian Gulags.

 The last German plane to leave Stalingrad, taking a few wounded also took their last hopes and letters with them, they all in their letters to their loved ones also swore undying allegiance to the Reich and that they would gladly sacrifice their lives for National Socialism and their Führer.

 Of the 127,000 soldiers that were captured in Stalingrad only 6,000 would make their way home after the War back to a de-Nazified and destroyed nation.

 Part 11 The Red Terror

-The Partisans as the Wermacht retreat Westward at the Battle of Kursk then the Bloodiest Massacre at Katyn and the cover-ups.
+The Partisans as the Wehrmacht retreat Westward at the Battle of Kursk then the Bloodiest Massacre at Kathyn and the cover-ups.

 Part 12 Mussolini

 The daring Prison Break by the most Dangerous man in Europe Otto Skorzeny code-named ‘Operation Oak’.
 Hitler chooses 3 Men to free Mussolini with an 85% chance of a failure and fatal death they pull it off in under 12 minutes with no shot fired.

 Also Operation Gomorrah, the Bombing of Hamburg where the Americans would bomb strategic installations, railways, business’s during the day, and then at night the british would bomb the tightly knitted residential homes.